 Breast Feeding

-Over the past several decades, evidence for the health advantages of breastfeeding have continued to increase.
+Over the past several decades, evidence of the health benefits of breastfeeding has continued to grow.
 The World Health Organization says with full confidence that breastfeeding reduces child mortality and has health benefits that extend into adulthood.

 Exclusive breastfeeding for the first six months of life is the recommended way of feeding infants, followed by continued breastfeeding with appropriate complementary foods for up to two years.